jbhunt/parallel-pyspin/README.md

 ```

 ### Dummy camera ###
-Testing without access to a physical device can be accomplished by running a camera object in a dummy mode.
+Testing without access to a physical device can be accomplished by using the `dummy` keyword argument.
 ```Python
 dummy = primary.PrimaryCamera(dummy=True)
 ```